-Mitigation Measures/Conditions of Approval 4.1 GEOTECHNICAL AND SOIL RESOURCES (cont.)
-Party Responsible for Implementing Mitigation Monitoring Action 1.
+Mitigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
 2. 3.
-Enforcement Agency Monitoring Agency Monitoring Phase 4.1 GLOTECHNICAL AND SOIL RESOURCES (COIII.)
-The zone shown around the possible fault connecting the Del Valle and Salt Creel Faults may be deleted if future work shows that this fault segment does not exist. k 4.1-55.
-To minimize potential hazards from shattered ridge effects, structures and d Applicant Setback Zones 1.
-LACDPW, Geology Section, storage tanks proposed on ridgelines are to have a minimum 20-foot setback from the margins of the bedrock.
-Designation of specific building setback k (Engineering s Geologist) Identified on Tract 2. and Building and Safety LACDPW, Geology Section, will require evaluation at the subdivision stage.
-(Allan E. Seward d Maps/Site and Building and Safety Engineering Geology, Inc., 19 September 1994, p.
-40) Building setback zone are to be identified on all site plans and tract maps for the site.
-S Plans 3.
-Prior to Tract Map/Site Plan Approvals, as Applicable 4.1-56.
-The potential for ground motion and ground failure associated with a seismic event in proximity to the planned roadway alignments of Magi a Applicant c (Engineering Receipt of Geotechnical 1.
-LACDPW, Geology/Soils Section, and Building and Mountain Parkway and Valencia Boulevard will be evaluated at the e Geologist) Report and Safety subdivision stage.
+Enforcement Agency Monitoring Agency Monitoring Phase 4.1 GEOTECHNICAL AND SOIL RESOURCES (cont.)
+4.1-55.
+To minimize potential hazards from shattered ridge effects, structures and storage tanks proposed on ridgelines are to have a minimum 20 foot setback from the margins of the bedrock.
+Designation of specific building setbacks will require evaluation at the subdivision stage.
+(Allan E. Seward Engineering Geology, Inc., 19 September 1994, p.
+40) Building setback zones are to be identified on all site plans and tract maps for the site.
+(Engineering Geologist) Setback Zones Identified on Tract Maps/Site Plans 1.
+2. 3.
+LACDPW, Geology Section, and Building and Safety LACDPW, Geology Section, and Building and Safety Prior to Tract Map/Site Plan Approvals, as Applicable 4.1-56.
+The potential for ground motion and ground failure associated with a seismic event in proximity to the planned roadway alignments of Magic Mountain Parkway and Valencia Boulevard will be evaluated at the subdivision stage.
 (Allan E. Seward Engineering Geology, Inc., 13 December 1995, p.
-11) Mitigation to reduce associated significant impacts will also be r e Mitigation 2.
-LACDPW, Geology/Soils Section, and Building and identified at that time.
-3. Safety Prior to Final Map Approval
+11) Mitigation to reduce associated significant impacts will also be identified at that time.
+0 Receipt of Geotechnical Report and Mitigation 1.
+2. 3.
+LACDPW, Geology/Soils Section, and Building and Safety LACDPW, Geology/Soils Section, and Building and Safety Prior to Final Map Approval